Just for APs: Modeling Respectful Discipline for Teachers

 Administrators — most commonly assistant principals — to whom teachers refer students for discipline must bear the weight of a certain kind of expectation.
 As a rule, teachers expect administrators to give students a consequence that the teacher views as appropriate (read “appropriately severe”) for the offense.
 This makes the teacher feel supported by the administrator.
 However, administrators understand that while simple on the surface, this expectation is fraught with issues.

-Respectful discipline vs. punishment: Understanding the difference in effectiveness
+Respectful discipline vs. punishment: Understanding the difference

 Some teachers refer students for the slightest infraction, issues that can and should be handled at the classroom level.
 In my previous post on this topic, I described how one new AP helped her staff create a schoolwide system of progressive discipline to address this problem.